 A case in point is Cheetahs flank Heinrich Brussow, about whom Meyer says he has “changed his mind”, although the coach also went out of his way to reiterate that Francois Louw remains his first choice open side flank.

 It is astonishing to think that Brussow is only 28 and that he was an integral member of the World Cup side that campaigned in New Zealand in 2011.
+Indeed, the specific moment when the Boks saw their chances of retaining the title slip was when Brussow limped off 20 minutes into the quarterfinal against Australia in Wellington.

 It is perhaps a form of poetic justice that the pocket battleship’s return to favour coincides with this week’s Super Rugby final between the Hurricanes and Highlanders in Wellington, at the same venue where he played his last Test.